OzzyProjects/datalink_layer_sniffer/README.md

 **Need to be root to run the program**

-Some functions are defined but non implemented but it's easy to do it (exemple : fake malloc)
+Some functions are defined but non implemented but it's easy to do it (example : fake malloc)

 <ins>Build commands :</ins>